Colorado elections clerk indicted in voting system breach

 The indictment, filed in Mesa County District Court, alleges that Peters and Knisley were part of a “deceptive scheme which was designed to influence public servants, breach security protocols, exceed permissible access to voting equipment, and set in motion the eventual distribution of confidential information to unauthorized people.”

-Arrest warrants were issued for both Peters and Knisley, who turned herself in to the Mesa County Sheriff’s Office and was eligible for release after posting bond, according to the agency’s website.
-Knisley’s first court appearance was scheduled for Friday.
+In a statement issued through her campaign, Peters called the indictment a politically motivated attempt to derail her run for secretary of state.
+Colorado’s current secretary of state, Democrat Jena Griswold, has accused Peters of violating election security protocol in Mesa County.
+An attorney for Knisley did not return multiple calls seeking comment.

-Peters was not yet in custody, according to a spokeswoman for the sheriff’s office who declined to provide her name.
+Both Peters and Knisley turned themselves in to the Mesa County Sheriff’s Office.
+They were eligible for release after posting bond, according to the agency’s website.
+Knisley’s first court appearance was scheduled for Friday, but no court date had been given publicly for Peters.

 State election officials first became aware of a security breach in Mesa County last summer when a photo and video of confidential voting system passwords were posted on social media and a conservative website.